Skip to content

 “We need to look at how and if some of these activities can lead to a better outcome for businesses”, he emphasised.

-Interoperability between traditional and decentralised finance (DeFi)
+Interoperability between traditional and decentralized finance (DeFi)

 Last week, the MAS announced the commencement of Project Guardian – a collaborative initiative with the financial industry that will explore the “economic potential” and “value-adding” use cases of asset tokenisation.